Listen to this blog post which will, at a future date, be added to The Explanation Podcast

 And yet, the only way transformation can happen is starting with ourselves.

 In reality, how much of this ‘Change Myself’ is taking place?
 How much is it being propagated and taught?

 World awareness, peace and prosperity can only come about when we all go through this process.
 I’d like to hear your take on where you feel the world and our seven billion ‘individuals’ are in coming to grips with themselves.

 Dig Deeper into The Explanation

 Since you read all the way to here… you liked it.
-Please use the Social Network links just below to share this excerpt of Inventory of the Universe, How the ‘Change Myself’ can and cannot work.
+Please use the Social Network links just below to share this information from The Explanation, How the ‘Change Myself’ can and cannot work